aearly/DeJong/readme.md

 * optimize (use pypy?)
 * make parameters not hardcoded
-* possibly convert core to C
+* make the new C core output to PNG